lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 How can Rust understand what we want?

-In fact it doesn't!
+In fact, it doesn't!
 If you try to compile that code you will get a beautiful error message:

 ```plain
 error[E0282]: type annotations needed